jackiehjm/stx-docs/doc/source/deploy_install_guides/latest/aio_simplex/index.rst

 3. Power on the server.

-4. Configure the controller using the config_controller script.
+4. Configure the controller by running the Ansible bootstrap playbook.

 *************************
 Initializing controller-0